 Babson: SUST 3600/ Olin: SUST 3301/ Wellesley: SUST 301

 This project-based course provides students with a chance to apply and integrate the concepts and the tools of business, engineering, and the liberal arts (science, social science, and the humanities) to address sustainability.
 Students will work in multi-campus groups on a project with a client throughout the semester, along with common readings and discussions about processes and project stages taking place in class time.
+Course meetings will take place at Olin College.

 Prerequisites: Declared participation in the certificate program, and completion of the Introductory Course and two out of three elective courses for the program.